erichseamon/2020-03-26-uidaho-geospatial/index.md

 {% include lc/setup.html %}
 {% endif %}

+<h2 id="setup">Code Access</h2>

+We have created a streamlined github repository for each lesson's code.
+The purpose of this repository is to give you a simple way of getting the code for each lesson, in a basic R file that can be used later.
+So, please feel free to clone this repo and use in any way you'd like.
+While we want to following along during the lesson and engaging, we also dont want you to worry that you have to type everything down, in order to preserve a file for your use later.
+Just clone the repo after the workshop!  https://github.com/erichseamon/BCB503_geospatial_workshop

 <h2 id="setup">Video Conference Access</h2>

 This zoom conference information will be used for both days (April 23rd and 24th) - as well as the prepatory zoom testing, scheduled for Wednesday, April 22nd @ 1pm.
 If you would like to test out your zoom settings in advance, please drop onto the call.